Logo

 Biotechnology Programme

-The Biosafety Act promotes public awareness of GMO issues, consultative services, and liability mechanisms.
-The National Biosafety Authority (NBA) adopted a precautionary principle: No approval for transfer, use, and release of GMOs until sufficient evidence of safety.
+The Biosafety Act promotes public awareness and liability mechanisms.
+The National Biosafety Authority (NBA) follows precautionary principles.

-Baseline GMO Study: Maize & soya samples from all provinces – all Zambian-grown seeds were GMO-free.
+Baseline GMO Study: Maize & soya samples – Zambian-grown seeds GMO-free.

-GMO Testing Services: Analytical services for public, export certification, consumer choice.
+GMO Testing Services: Export certification & consumer choice.

-Established in 1981 under LPDCP following a serious contamination of relief maize with mycotoxins.
-Mycotoxins (highly toxic fungal metabolites) contaminate maize, groundnuts, beans – a persistent food safety problem in tropical regions.
+Established in 1981 following a serious contamination of relief maize.
+Mycotoxins are a persistent food safety problem in tropical regions.

 Aflatoxin Biocontrol Project